Ezpcy/validation-api/Readme.md

 ## XML Configuration

-The XML configuration files should be stored inside the folder called `templates` next to the executable.
+The XML configuration files should be stored inside the folder called `templates`.
 The files can be modified at runtime and the changes will be reflected in the API.

 ### XML Configuration Structure